The Rise of Nationalism in Europe

-- During the nineteenth century, the Ottoman Empire had sought to strengthen itself through modernization and internal reforms but with very little success.
-Balkan area became an area of intense conflict.
+- During the nineteenth century, the Ottoman Empire sought to strengthen itself through modernization and internal reforms but with very little success.
+The Balkan area became an area of intense conflict.

 - there was intense rivalry among the European powers over trade and colonies as well as naval and military might.
 These rivalries were very evident in the way the Balkan problem unfolded.

-- Russia, Germany, England, Austro-Hungary – was keen on countering the hold of other powers over the Balkans.
+- Russia, Germany, England, and Austro-Hungary – were keen on countering the hold of other powers over the Balkans.
 This led first world war in 1914.

 - In 1914 nationalism became a disaster in Europe.
 But the idea that societies should be organized into ‘nation-states’ came to be accepted as natural and universal.